Fenoemos/data-science-bootcamp-8/Google DA Certificate/Readme_document.md

 Now, Cyclistic has three flexible pricing plans: single-ride passes, full-day passes, and annual memberships.
 Customers who purchase single-ride or full-day passes are referred to as casual riders.
 Customers who purchase annual memberships are Cyclistic members.

 Moreno, the director of marketing team, has set a goal that aimed to convert casual riders into annual members.
 Therefore, my task is to analysis Cyclistic historical bike trip data to provide information that will lead to data-driven decision.

+***
+### Ask

+**Guiding Questions:**
+• What is the problem you are trying to solve?

+The main objective is to determine profiles for the annual members and the casual riders and use the information to create a marketing strategy to assist in turning casual riders into annual members.

+• How can your insights drive business decisions?

+The insights will aid the marketing team in increasing the amount of annual members.

+**Key tasks**
+- [x] Identify the business task

+- [x] Consider key stakeholders

+**Deliverable**
+- [x] A clear statement of the business task